The Vampire Diaries: Series overview

 The series is set in the fictional town of Mystic Falls, Virginia, a town charged with supernatural history.
-It follows the life of Elena Gilbert (Nina Dobrev), a teenage girl who has just lost both parents in a car crash, as she falls in love with a 162-year-old vampire named Stefan Salvatore (Paul Wesley), who she thinks is just a normal human.
-Their relationship becomes increasingly intricate as Stefan's mysterious older brother Damon Salvatore (Ian Somerhalder) returns to Mystic Falls with a plan to bring back their past love, Katherine Pierce, who is Elena's doppelgänger.
-Although Damon initially holds a grudge against his brother for forcing him to become a vampire, he later reconciles with Stefan and falls in love with Elena, creating a love triangle among the three.
-Both brothers attempt to protect Elena as they face various villains and threats to their town, including Katherine.
-The Salvatore brothers' pasts and the town's history along with its secrets are revealed through flashbacks as the series goes on.
+It follows the life of Elena Gilbert, a teenage girl who has just lost both parents in a car crash, as she falls in love with a 162-year-old vampire named Stefan Salvatore, who she thinks is just a normal human.
+Their relationship becomes increasingly intricate as Stefan's mysterious older brother Damon Salvatore returns to Mystic Falls with a plan to bring back their past love, Katherine Pierce, who is Elena's doppelgänger.

+Although Damon initially holds a grudge against his brother for forcing him to become a vampire, he later reconciles with Stefan, but their relationship is challenged when they both fall in love with Elena, creating a love triangle among the three.
+Both brothers attempt to protect Elena as they face various villains and threats to their town, including Katherine, while trying to protect their identity as vampires.
+Throughout the series, the Salvatore brothers pasts and the town's history is slowly revealed through flashbacks.

-Additional storylines revolve around the other inhabitants of the town, most notably Elena's younger brother Jeremy Gilbert (Steven R. McQueen) and aunt Jenna Sommers (Sara Canning), her best friends Bonnie Bennett (Kat Graham) and Caroline Forbes (Candice King), their mutual friends Matt Donovan (Zach Roerig) and Tyler Lockwood (Michael Trevino), Matt's older sister Vicki Donovan (Kayla Ewell), and their history teacher, vampire hunter Alaric Saltzman (Matthew Davis).
+Additional storylines revolve around the other inhabitants of the town, most notably Elena's younger brother Jeremy Gilbert and aunt Jenna Sommers, her best friends Bonnie Bennett and Caroline Forbes, their mutual friends Matt Donovan and Tyler Lockwood, Matt's older sister Vicki Donovan, and their history teacher and vampire hunter Alaric Saltzman.
 The town's politics are orchestrated by the Founders' council, comprising descendants of the founding families: the Fells, the Forbes, the Lockwoods, the Gilberts, and the Salvatores.
-They guard the town mainly from vampires and other supernatural threats such as werewolves, witches, hybrids (werewolf/vampire), and ghosts.
+They guard the town mainly from vampires and other supernatural threats such as werewolves, witches, hybrids (cross-breeds of two or more different supernatural beings), and ghosts.